-Of course, expecting a cat who has been always been allowed to roam freely to suddenly agree to stay indoors may be asking too much (no matter how exciting the catio may be!).
-We were privileged to have had the opportunity to rescue and adopt a Katrina Kitty in 2005 who yearned to go outside (as he had at his previous home); we caved in to his demands, but only for short periods during mid-day when birds are least likely to be foraging, not during baby bird season, and never at night.
-Most of the time he just relaxes in the sun.)
-But cats who are new to your household and kittens who have never experienced the outdoors are ideal candidates for the catio life.
-We have several rescued cats who came to us as half-feral older kittens and our catio is indispensable for meeting their outdoor needs—they love it, especially on warm, sunny days.
+Of course, expecting a cat who has always been allowed to roam freely to suddenly agree to stay indoors may be asking too much (no matter how exciting the catio may be!).
+We were privileged to have had the opportunity to rescue and adopt a Katrina Kitty in 2005 who yearned to go outside (as he had at his previous home); we caved in to his demands, but only for fairly short periods mid-day when birds are least likely to be foraging, never during baby bird season, and never at night, but he did kill some birds and rodents.
+But young cats who are new to your household and those who have never experienced the outdoors are ideal candidates for the catio life.
+We have several other rescued cats and our catio is crucial for meeting their outdoor needs—they love it, especially on warm, sunny days.
 Even our newest rescue, Caspurr, an older gentleman who had been outdoors on his own for who-knows-how-long (probably abandoned), is very happy that we have a catio.
 [Update 4/2022: With great sadness, we were forced to put Caspurr to sleep last month.
 Fast forward a month: an unwanted, neglected, all-white kitty, now named Swan, was welcomed into our home.
 Swan had also been in the habit of going outdoors whenever he pleased, but he seems quite happy with just the catio.]

 There are many different types of catios, from fairly inexpensive window boxes that cost less than $100, to more expensive and elaborate designs that may include catwalks, tunnels, roofs, furniture and multi-levels (the latter is essential!).
 Some people design and build their custom catio themselves, as my husband, Rick, and I did, while others hire a contractor or handyman.
 Kits to build your own are available online.
 For more detailed guidance and tips, as well as links to companies that sell kits, check out this article from The Humane Society of the U.S.

 A little history: When our house was built in 1929, there had been an exterior wooden porch, about 13 feet long by 7 feet wide, with two doors to the inside at either end.
 Twenty to thirty years later (in the 1950s, judging by the type of brick) someone put a concrete floor over the wooden floor and created narrow planters made with brick and mortar, and installed a huge floor-to-ceiling window and sliding glass doors.
-Sometime later, the space was enclosed to make it into a greenhouse of sorts, with translucent fiberglass panels for walls and roof’ the planters were covered with formica (see photo above).
-But functionality as a greenhouse was poor: Summer temperatures climbed into the triple-digits (ventilation was poor when the exterior door was closed) and it was cold in the winter.
+Sometime later, the space was enclosed to make it into a greenhouse of sorts, with translucent fiberglass panels for walls and roof; the planters were covered with formica (see photo above).
+But functionality as a greenhouse was poor: Summer temperatures soared well over 100º because ventilation was nonexistent when the exterior door was closed, and it was very cold during winter.
 Plus, the old fiberglass had yellowed, the carpet was filthy, and the sliding glass doors and window that covered the interior wall were single paned and very energy inefficient (and they looked awful in an older home).
-Renovating the space would help increase energy efficiency and provide us with a much more useable space and keep our cats happy.
+Renovating the space would help increase energy efficiency in our house, provide us with a much more useable space and keep our cats happy.

 The Casbah Catio

-Since we did everything ourselves, it took about 5 months to complete, not counting the time it took to replace a window and door and the winter months when we put things on hold.
+Since we did everything ourselves, it took about 5 months (of mostly weekend work) to complete, not counting the time it took to replace a window and door; during the winter months things were put on hold.
 Rick did the majority of the planning and work; I helped with tiling and did most of the painting (and gave moral support!).
-We were able to reuse some of the wood from the old structure, and some came from our local Rebuilding Center, which sells reclaimed materials, but we did have to buy a fair amount of new materials.
-Very large rocks that were found in the planters found homes in the garden.
+We were able to reuse some of the wood from the old structure, and some came from our local Rebuilding Center, which sells reclaimed materials (I love that place!), but we did have to buy a fair amount of new materials.
+Huge rocks that had been buried in the planters found better homes in the garden.

-I’ve always loved Moroccan design and finally I was able to sneak some elements into our home.
-The tile came from the outlet room of Pratt and Larson in Portland; selection varies and I think we made at least six trips there to find what would look good together.
+I’ve always loved the design of northwestern Africa and I was finally able to sneak some elements into this catio.
+The tile came from the outlet room of Pratt and Larson in SE Portland; selection varies and I think we made at least five trips there to find what would look good together.
 At $1 a pound, it was a great deal.

 Initially, the most important task is planning.
-Some suggestions: Try to site it where the cats will be able to see things of interest; think about how the cats will be able to get in and out (it’s nice to connect it to the main house because if you have to carry your cat to and fro, it may get little use after the novelty has worn off); consider how you will keep it dry so it can be used year-round; and (4) be sure to give cats variety, including some elevated places to perch, cushy places to snooze, a litter box, and scratching posts.
+Some suggestions: (1) Try to site it where the cats will be able to see things of interest; (2) think about how the cats will be able to get in and out (it’s best to connect it to the main house because if you have to carry your cat to and fro, it may get little use after the novelty has worn off); (3) consider how you will keep it dry so it can be used year-round; and (4) be sure to give cats variety, including some elevated places to perch, cushy places to snooze, a litter box, and scratching posts.
 Make some sketches and draw up a basic plan.
 If you are going to do any demolition, be sure to figure out where you can take items (like old carpet or glass) to be recycled, rather than just throwing it in a landfill.

-Here’s a basic synopsis of how we turned an unusable space into our catio: First, we removed the existing glass doors and window (and smashed them up to transport to a recycler; the metal frame also was recycled).
-The wall was then framed in and a new, large window (that closely resembles an original window in our living room) and a door that enters our dining room were installed.
+Here’s a basic synopsis of how we turned an unusable space into our catio: First, we removed the existing glass doors and window (and carefully smashed them up to transport to a recycler; the metal frame also was recycled).
+The wall was then framed in and a new, large window (that closely resembles an original window in our living room) and a door that enters our dining room were both installed.
 Next, the new window, door and areas below were covered and demolition began.

-The original porch floor hadn’t been connected to house, so that had to be fixed.
-Rick also dealt with some rot in a sill plate where a door once stood.
+The original porch floor had never been connected to house, so that had to be fixed; we also dealt with some rot in a sill plate where a door once stood.
 Following that, 4x4s were added and walls were framed in.
 Painting was done as things progressed.
-Although I hate using plastic, because we wanted natural light to enter the catio and window and door, we chose a roof of clear, corrugated polycarbonate outdoor patio cover (lightweight, easy to install, inexpensive).
+Although I hate using plastic, because we wanted natural morning light to enter the catio and the house’s window and door, we chose a roof of clear, corrugated polycarbonate outdoor patio cover (lightweight, easy to install, inexpensive).

-An outer door that leads to the backyard was then installed and we chose DIY screens to keep the cats in.
-Most people use a large metal mesh, but we chose recyclable aluminum screen (over nonrecyclable plastic), for several reasons: First, a few years earlier, two young birds had entered our house through a very small opening one morning and were immediately caught and killed by our cats and we feared this could happen with the large mesh.
+An outer door that leads to the back yard was then installed and we chose DIY screens to keep the cats in.
+Most people use a large metal mesh, but we chose recyclable aluminum screen (not nonrecyclable plastic), for several reasons: First, a few years earlier, two small immature birds had entered our house through a very small opening one morning and were immediately caught and killed by our cats; we feared this could happen with the large mesh.
 There is smaller mesh available, but it’s difficult to see through.
-Once installed, screen almost disappears from view.
-Second, since we like to open the door that connects the catio to our dining room during nice weather, we wanted to keep insects out, and keep our cats from killing them.
+Window screen, on the other hand, almost disappears from view after installation.
+Second, we like to have the door that connects the catio to our dining room open during nice weather and we wanted to keep insects out, and keep our cats from killing them.
 Of course, screen is shreddable by claws and it gets dirty, but for the most part we’re happy with it.
 (However, if I were to do it all over again I would opt for screens that could be removed for easy annual cleaning.)
-If the screens ever get completely shredded, it’s not very difficult to replace (and recycle).
-Don’t use plastic mesh.
+If the screens ever get completely shredded, it’s not very difficult to replace (and recycle) them.
+Whatever you do, don’t use plastic mesh.

-Speaking of doors, we wanted a cat door so the cats could come and go on their own, but were concerned about drafts during the winter.
+Speaking of doors, we wanted a cat door so the cats could come and go as they pleased, but we were concerned about cold drafts during the winter.
 Rick installed a Freedom Pet Pass door, an energy efficient flap door.
-The only thing that’s problematic is that because our two female cats are tiny (barely 7 pounds) and scare easily, they have trouble pushing the door outwards due to a fairly strong magnet; they usually manage by pulling it inward with their claws unless we come to their rescue.
-Coming inside requires less force so isn’t a problem for them.
+The only thing that’s problematic is that because our two formerly feral female cats are tiny (only about 7 or 8 pounds) and scare easily, they have trouble pushing the door outwards due to a fairly strong magnet; they usually manage by pulling it inward with their claws unless we come to their rescue.
+Coming inside requires less force, so that isn’t a problem for them.
 The door is visible at the lower left corner of the final photo, below.
 We usually have it propped open for the cats when the outside temperature is above 62ºF or so.

-Levels are essential for felines, who often make their living by observing prey below.
+Levels are absolutely essential for felines, who often make their living by observing prey below.
 We placed them so they could easily hop from one to another.
-My cats highly recommend them for bird and squirrel watching!
+My cats highly recommend varied levels for bird and squirrel watching!

-We also added a bench at the far end that offers some storage space and seating for us.
+We also added a bench at the far end that offers some storage space and seating.

-Tiling was actually fun—we were on the home stretch and it brought such warmth and a personal touch.
+Tiling was actually fun because we were on the home stretch and it brought such warmth and a personal touch.
 The cats couldn’t care less, but we love the tile.
 We added a soft brown grout between tiles.